 Gist’s Azanechillers 2.0 exceed the ‘Minimum Energy Efficiency Requirements’ set by Europe’s Ecodesign Directive by 56%.

-The plant has now been fully operational for the best part of a year and early readings from the site indicate that the energy usage is around 5kWh/m3 per yr.
-This is equal to one eighth of that of good practice guidelines and one tenth of typical cooling demands for similar stores across Europe.
+The plant has now been fully operational for a year and readings from the site indicate that the energy usage is around 5kWh/m3 per yr.
+This is equal to one eighth of that of good practice guidelines and one twelfth of typical cooling demands for similar stores across Europe, bringing the 60,000m3 facility’s annual energy bill to just over £29,000 and its CO2 emissions to under 83 tonnes/year.

-With the forthcoming proposed SAP 10 UK average grid carbon readings of 233 grams of carbon dioxide equivalent per kilowatt-hour, Gist Chesterfield is now set to remove 117 tons of CO2 per year when compared to the typical cooling demand of similar European coldstores.
+With UK average grid carbon readings of 283 grams of carbon dioxide equivalent per kilowatt-hour, Gist Chesterfield is now set to remove 943 tons of CO2 per year when compared to the typical cooling demand of similar European chillstores.
 Gist Chesterfield now has one of the most efficient plants in Europe and one that is future-proofed against any legislation that the EU or the UK may introduce going forwards as ammonia has zero detrimental environmental effect on ozone depletion or global warming.
 In addition, the Azanechiller 2.0 also eliminates the risks associated with refrigerant leakage.

 Sam de Beaux, Gist’s Engineering Director, responsible for Gist’s UK and European site network, said, “Star delivered above and beyond our expectations regarding every aspect of the Gist Chesterfield plant, providing a solution that combines both high efficiency and low environmental impact.
 Despite the tight timeframes for the installation and commissioning of the chillstore facility, Star delivered every step of the way.
 We look forward to a long and fruitful relationship working with them in the future.”

 The original contract included a two-year warranty period at the Gist Chesterfield site, during which time Star would undertake all maintenance and cover the cost of parts and labour.
 However, thanks to their impressive performance, Star have subsequently been contracted for further maintenance work at Gist’s sites in Hemel Hempstead and Bristol.
-This signifies the trust placed in Star thanks to the excellence and reliability of Star’s products, installation work and maintenance and signals a mutually beneficial partnership between the two companies going forward.
+This signals a mutually beneficial partnership between the two companies going forward.